SungardAS/particles-ec2/README.md

 At this time neither Handlebars or Condensation support async helpers.
 Until then this project will pre-process AMIs owned by Amazon and commit them to the partials directory here.

-## TODO
-* Create a gulpfile with reusable gulp tasks
-* Helper with live lookup (depends on Handlebars or Condensation async support)